guardian/grid/docs/elasticsearch6.md

 The Grid uses Elasticsearch to persist and search image metadata.

 The original release of the Grid used Elasticsearch 1.7 over the TCP interface.
-This version is no longer supported by Elastic, so there is a need migrate to a more recent version.
+This version is no longer supported by Elastic meaning we need to migrate to a more recent version.

-We've choosen to migrate to Elasticsearch 6.5 (specify we're testing against 6.5.4).
+We've chosen to migrate to Elasticsearch 6.5 (specify we're testing against 6.5.4).
 The move to version 6 also involves a move from the TCP to HTTP interface.
 This should allow the Grid to be used with managed instances of Elasticsearch.